How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 • good protection of the placenta;

-How to suspect angina?
+How to suspect a sore throat?

-Treatment of angina
+Treatment of sore throat

 2. fight against streptococcus;